aymene01/nova/docs/adr/0001-map-generation-system.md

 - More terrain types with special properties
 - Dynamic resource regeneration
 - Environmental effects like day/night cycles
-- Improved visualization options

 ## Other Related ADRs

-No other ADRs at this time.
+- [ADR-0002: Visualization System](./0002-visualization-system.md) - Addresses the interactive visualization requirements for the map system

 ## References